-In the above three cases, both $d_{aggr}$ and $d_{cont}$ necessitate operators to monitor the system status for a period following initialization.
-During the subsequent long-term operation, the detector exhibits a high level of reliability.
+In the above three cases, both $d_{aggr}$ and $d_{cont}$ require operators to monitor system status for a period following initialization.
+During subsequent long-term operation, the detector is highly reliable.
 In contrast, $d_{disp}$ poses a significant challenge for operators due to its persistent and recurrent generation of false alarms, which ultimately results in resource wastage.
-As a result, $d_{disp}$ leads to a more significant decline in the practical utility of the detector.
+As a result, $d_{disp}$ leads to a more significant decrease in the practical utility of the detector.

-As illustrated in Table \ref{table_2}, the point-based methods, namely \textit{PW}, \textit{PA}, and \textit{PA\%K}, consider $d_{cont}$ as the worst-performing detector due to its highest number of false positive points, without taking into account that these points originate from the same anomaly event.
-In contrast, the event-based methods, \textit{RP/RR} and \textit{TaPR}, suggest that both $d_{aggr}$ and $d_{disp}$ exhibit similar poor performance, even though all false positive points in $d_{aggr}$ are concentrated within a limited period following initialization.
-Another method that is partially event-based, \textit{AM}, remains unaffected by the fragmentation effect due to its exclusive adoption of an event-based perspective for the ground truth, rather than for the detection results.
+As illustrated in Table \ref{table_2}, the point-based evaluators, namely \textit{PW}, \textit{PA}, and \textit{PA\%K}, consider $d_{cont}$ as the worst-performing detector due to its highest number of false positive points, without taking into account that these points originate from the same anomaly event.
+In contrast, the event-based evaluators, \textit{RP/RR} and \textit{TaPR}, suggest that both $d_{aggr}$ and $d_{disp}$ exhibit similar poor performance, even though all false positive points in $d_{aggr}$ are concentrated within a limited period following initialization.
+Another evaluator that is partially event-based, \textit{AM}, remains unaffected by the fragmentation effect due to its exclusive adoption of an event-based perspective for the ground truth, rather than for the detection results.